|Guide||♦||38 Triplogs||0 Topics|

-After a mile and a half or so, you will reach several areas where you can finally see the mountains to the east of Baboquivari (which is quite the view), and the valley below and to the south.
-These areas are beautiful, with a wide variety of trees and plants, and patches of dry grassland.
+After a mile and a half or so, you will reach several areas where you can finally see the mountains to the east of Baboquivari (which is quite the view) and the valley below and to the south.
+These areas are beautiful, with a wide variety of trees and plants and patches of dry grassland.
 You might also see a deer or two in this area.
 The peak itself is still out of view at this point.

-Further on up the trail you'll begin heading steeply downhill, then back uphill.
+Further on up the trail, you'll begin heading steeply downhill, then back uphill.
 Shortly you will be rewarded with your first good look at the peak since the beginning of the trip.
-What a site!!
+What a sight!!
 It can take your breath away.
 There's nothing quite like it in this neck of the woods.
 The trail will continue to switchback, with the peak coming into and fading from view.

 Caution: going beyond the end of the trail and up the peak involves a little scrambling on some fairly steep, sheer rock faces.
-I did not find this part too challenging or dangerous, but if you're not familiar with and/or comfortable with this kind of terrain, you should definitely think twice and use caution.
+I did not find this part too challenging or dangerous, but if you're not familiar with or comfortable with this kind of terrain, you should think twice and use caution.
 I'm not sure I'd drag my kids up here, in other words.

 sbkelly beta for those interested in climbing the ladder pitch....